ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 When it comes to logging, performance is one of the major concerns.
 The manner in which we log and the volume of logs can significantly impact the performance of our applications.
 This is due to the associated costs of heap allocations and the additional work performed by the garbage collector to clean up the heap.
 In addition to allocations, there are also expenses related to I/O operations when writing and flushing data to disk.
 All of these factors contribute to increased utilization of hardware resources (e.g., CPU and memory), resulting in higher energy consumption, which is reflected in our monthly bills.

 The program measures various logging patterns using UTF-16 characters.
 It runs in multiple iterations over a period of 20 minutes, and within each iteration, the logging framework (e.g., `java.util.logging.Logger`) is invoked.
-After each iteration, the validity of the results is verified.
+After each iteration, the validity of the results is checked.

 It is crucial to note that none of these logs are physically written to disk; instead, they are written to the `Null OutputStream`.
 This approach is preferable since the power consumption tools cannot capture any I/O-related power activity.